 #5 Avatar (2009) soundtrack by James Horner

 I guess that the soundtrack score for Avatar was one of the most anticipated ones (besides Inception) in 2010, as it was reported that James Horner had worked for over a year to make this soundtrack a true masterpiece that would match James Cameron’s epic movie Avatar.
 My favorite of the soundtrack is called “Becoming one of “The People” Becoming one with Neytiri” and comes with stunning ethnic vocals and slight jungle rhythms in the background.
 Two other songs that are highly addictive and recommendable are “Quaritch” and “War” and might also help you to become inspired, especially when you have the impressive pictures of the movie in mind.
-Most of the critics considered the Soundtrack to the movie Avatar as a solid score that perfectly fits to the the fantastic scenery of the movie.
+Most of the critics considered the Soundtrack to the movie Avatar as a solid score that perfectly fits the fantastic scenery of the movie.

 Bottom line: Avatar by James Horner is a great soundtrack, that is worth a try, especially when you loved Avatar.
 If you haven’t seen the movie you might find it difficult to experience the whole atmosphere of the songs.
 The best songs are: